erizov/Professor/semester_3/lecture_10_graph_algorithms/bellman_ford/README.md

 2. Identify the base case(s) in Bellman Ford
 3. Explain why Bellman Ford has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Bellman Ford from scratch using only the function signature
 5. Modify Bellman Ford to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Bellman Ford for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Bellman Ford for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Bellman Ford
 9. Compare Bellman Ford performance with alternative algorithms on large datasets